Mansvini/url-shortener/setup.md

 ### 3. Configure Environment Variables

-Create a `.env` file in the root directory and add the following environment variables:
+Create a `.env` file in this directory and add the following environment variables:
 ```env
 PORT=5001
 MONGO_URI=mongodb://localhost:27017/urlHashingSystem